-10 Years Ago: David Gilmour Looks Inward and Finds Happiness With ‘On an Island’
+How David Gilmour Found Happiness With ‘On an Island’

-By the late '90s, David Gilmour had earned the sort of financial stability that affords an artist enough freedom to take as long as they like between projects — and he took full advantage, allowing his solo career to lay fallow for more than 20 years while only sporadically pursuing Pink Floyd as a part-time occupation.
+By the late '90s, David Gilmour had earned the sort of financial stability that affords an artist enough freedom to take as long as they like between projects.
+He took full advantage, allowing his solo career to lay fallow for more than 20 years while only sporadically pursuing Pink Floyd as a part-time occupation.

-In fact, Gilmour didn't get around to releasing his third solo album, On an Island, until March 2006 — decades after his most recent solo effort, 1984's About Face, and more than a decade after Pink Floyd's The Division Bell.
+In fact, Gilmour didn't get around to releasing his third solo album, On an Island, until March 2006 — decades after his most recent solo effort, 1984's About Face, and more than 10 years after after Pink Floyd's The Division Bell.
 The lengthy downtime was driven by a number of factors, including Gilmour's growing thirst for life away from the spotlight — and the creative and personal struggles he endured with his former Pink Floyd partner Roger Waters.

 That gently drifting feeling couldn't help but seep into On an Island.
-Although Gilmour had never been known for favoring uptempo material, the songs he penned for the new album were among his most contemplative, and the album's slow, introspective tone was further enhanced by orchestral arrangements courtesy of Polish film composer Zbigniew Prisoner.
+Although Gilmour had never been known for favoring uptempo material, the songs he penned for the new album were among his most contemplative.
+The album's slow, introspective tone was further enhanced by orchestral arrangements courtesy of Polish film composer Zbigniew Prisoner.
 Working once again with his wife Polly Samson, who'd also contributed lyrics to The Division Bell, Gilmour turned to his past for the album's mood, if not the details.

-In addition to production help, Gilmour sought out a number of guest performers who added to the array of instrumental tracks he'd already recorded during the demo process.
-Pink Floyd keyboardist Rick Wright contributed to a pair of songs, lending Hammond organ to the title track and vocals to "The Blue," and former Squeeze keyboardist Jools Holland also numbered among those making On an Island cameos — as were David Crosby and Graham Nash, who added harmony vocals to the title track.
+In addition to production help, Gilmour enlisted guest performers who added to the array of instrumental tracks he'd already recorded during the demo process.
+Pink Floyd keyboardist Rick Wright contributed to a pair of songs, lending Hammond organ to the title track and vocals to "The Blue," and former Squeeze keyboardist Jools Holland also numbered among those making On an Island cameos.
+David Crosby and Graham Nash also added harmony vocals to the title track.

-"You know, that is my life," Gilmour shrugged.
-“Down the years, along with everyone else, I have despised songs about happiness.
+"You know, that is my life," Gilmour said with a shrug.
+"Down the years, along with everyone else, I have despised songs about happiness.
 But, to me, this works."